wbleonard/atlas-langchain/README.md

 ```

 ### Step 4: Store
 You'll need a vector database to store the embeddings, and lucky for you MongoDB fits that bill.
 Even luckier for you, the folks at LangChain have a [MongoDB Atlas](https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/mongodb_atlas) module that will do all the heavy lifting for you!
+Don't forget to add your MongoDB Atlas connection string to [params.py](params.py).

 ```python
 from pymongo import MongoClient